primitivefinance/arbiter-dispute-game/specification.md

 - A report of our findings and analysis of the dispute game located in the `security_report` directory.

 - A simulation of the dispute game located in the `src` directory.
-We want to run 100M Sims on a (single or many but takes about 45min to compute) connon trace (on average 1.5b instructions) with at least 5 agent behaviors.
+We want to run 100M Sims on a (single or many) connon trace (on average 1.5b instructions) with at least 5 agent behaviors.
+Each Cannon trace (which we can run as many simulations as we want on) takes about 45 minutes to solve.
 The [Simulation Specification](#simulation-specification) section defines the simulation details below.

 ## The Dispute Game
 The fault-proof dispute game is an interactive proof system used to prove the validity of the layer two states on layer one.